-5.1 Delivery Vehicles:
+5.1 Delivery Vehicles

 There are several delivery vehicles for the Foundation communications strategy.
-This Website, media, Annual Report, Annual Business Plan, announcement of call for proposals, announcement of grants
+These include; the Website, media, Annual Report, Annual Business Plan, announcement of the annual call for proposals, announcement of annual grants, and public meetings/conferences.

-5.2 Limitations:
+5.2 Limitations

 In view of its salmon conservation mandate in 5 provinces the Foundation is, in effect, a national entity with national communications needs and in both official languages.
+The Foundation also has a large international audience reached primarily through the website and email.
 The Foundation has duties in reporting to the public, in broadening awareness of foundation programs and in building public understanding and support for salmon conservation needs.